-Ratings: Fitch "AAA"; Moody's "Aaa"; S&P "AAA" See "OTHER INFORMATION-Ratings"
+Ratings: Fitch: "AAA"; Moody's: "Aaa"; S&P: "AAA" See "OTHER INFORMATION-Ratings"

-In the opinion of Bond Counsel (hereinafter defined), assuming continuing compliance by the Board (hereinafter defined) after the date of initial delivery of the Bonds (hereinafter defined) with certain covenants contained in the Resolution (hereinafter defined) authorizing the applicable series of Bonds and subject to the matters set forth under "TAX MATTERS" herein, interest on the Bonds for federal income tax purposes under existing statutes, regulations, published rulings, and court decisions (1) will be excludable from the gross income of the owners thereof pursuant to section 103 of the Internal Revenue Code of 1986, as amended to the date of initial delivery of the Bonds, and (2) will not be included in computing the alternative minimum taxable income of individuals or, except as described herein, corporations.
+In the opinion of Bond Counsel (hereinafter defined), assuming continuing compliance by the Board (hereinafter defined) after the date of initial delivery of the Bonds (hereinafter defined) with certain covenants contained in the Resolution (hereinafter defined) authorizing the Bonds and subject to the matters set forth under "TAX MATTERS" herein, interest on the Bonds for federal income tax purposes under existing statutes, regulations, published rulings, and court decisions (1) will be excludable from the gross income of the owners thereof pursuant to section 103 of the Internal Revenue Code of 1986, as amended to the date of initial delivery of the Bonds, and (2) will not be included in computing the alternative minimum taxable income of individuals or, except as described herein, corporations.
 See "TAX MATTERS" herein.

-\$45,735,000 STATE OF TEXAS GENERAL OBLIGATION BONDS
+\$61,280,000 STATE OF TEXAS GENERAL OBLIGATION BONDS

-Water Financial Assistance Bonds, Series 2016A (Economically Distressed Areas Program)
+Water Financial Assistance and Refunding Bonds, Series 2018A